Experimental Works

 Mixed Media

 For several years I was unable to find the inspiration to create much of anything.
-Not knowing what to do as an artist, I took a canvas and decided to do just one thing per day to it based on how I was feeling.
+Not knowing what to do as an artist, I took a canvas and decided that for one year I would do just one thing per day to it, based on how I was feeling.
 I experimented with different techniques and used feelings as a way of directing what should be placed on the canvas.
-Sometimes I would paint on it, other times, I would destroy it.
-At the time I was writing a play that was going nowhere and ended up stuffing this piece with pages that were disastrous.
-This mixed media piece was the result of that year.
+Sometimes I would paint on it; other times, I would destroy it.
+During that period, I was writing a play that was going nowhere and ended up stuffing this mixed media piece with discarded pages.
+This piece was the outcome of that year.

 Chicago Theatre 1 (1997).